Last Updated: August 28, 2024

 Blockbuster Offer

-Two years before going public, things were not going so well for Netflix.
+Two years before going public, business was not going so well for Netflix.
 Halfway through the year 2000, with the dotcom bubble bursting, Netflix was on pace to lose $50 million.
-Desperate, Hastings and Randolph secured a meeting with Blockbuster where they offered to sell their company for $50 million.
-Blockbuster laughed the duo out of the room.
+Desperate, Hastings and Randolph secured a meeting with Blockbuster where they offered to sell their company for a total of $50 million.
+According to legend, Blockbuster laughed the duo out of the room.
 A decade later Blockbuster would be bankrupt.
 Two decades later Netflix would be the most important entertainment company in the world.

 Marc and Lorraine Randolph have been married since 1987.
 In 1997 they paid just under $1 million for a 46-acre estate in Santa Cruz that has its own vineyard.
 They own an Audi Q7 with the license plate "NTFLX" and a Toyota Tacoma with the plate "NETFLIX".